-- ➤ So far, we have assumed that the arrival rate of job offers is exogenous: regardless of equilibrium, the frequency with which you receive an offer is the same.
+- ► Last time: we assumed that the arrival rate of job offers is exogenous: regardless of equilibrium, the frequency with which you receive an offer is the same.

 - Consider an example:

 - 1. There is a productivity downturn:

 - 2. How does a firm respond?

-- 3. BM, BC, PVR: the quality of the offer distribution deteriorates, but searchers receive offers at the same rate.
+- McCall model: the quality of the offer distribution deteriorates, but searchers receive offers at the same rate.

 - Essentially, slackness in the labor market is due to worker selectivity, not due to decisions made by the firm.

 - Obviously, firms do respond.